 - CALL procedure name

 - This (CALL) instruction is used to transfer execution to a subprogram or procedure.
 RET (return) instruction is used to go back to the main program.
-There are two basic types of CALL : NEAR and FAR
+There are two basic types of CALL: NEAR and FAR

-- Example :
+- Example:

-- CALL NEAR
+- CALL NEARyour roots to success...

-- CALL AX
+CALL AX